Delivery included over €80.00 (Mainland Portugal)

 You will find many wines from the Nebbiolo grape variety labelled Langhe DOC Nebbiolo.

-In a simplified way, we will have Barolo and Barbaresco Riserva as the wines of exceptional quality, followed by the non-Riserva, and finally Langhe Nebbiolo, in which the quality may vary from reasonable to very good.
+Put simply, we have the Barolo and Barbaresco Riserva as wines of exceptional quality, followed by the non-Riserva wines from a single vineyard, the Barolos which are produced from grapes sourced from different vineyards, and finally the Langhe Nebbiolo, where quality can range from reasonable to very good.

-It produces wines with medium acidity and medium to high tannins, fruity aromas of black plum, red cherry, dried grass and sometimes pepper, and is generally produced to be drunk young, or selected for ageing.
+It produces wines with medium acidity and medium to high tannins, with fruity aromas of black plum, red cherry, dried herbs and, at times, pepper; these wines are generally produced to be enjoyed young, although some may be selected for ageing.

 Dolcetto e Barbera.